mpvnet-player/mpv.net/docs/Manual.md

 ### show-media-info [\<flags\>]
 **msgbox**
-Shows media info in a messsge box.
+Shows media info in a messsage box.

 **editor**
 Shows media info in the text editor.